gartz/pushStateTree/README.md

  - **enter** dispatched when rule match from a url that doesn't match that rule.
  - **leave** dispatched when the rule was matching and the new url doesn't match anymore. (it will dispatch for every childrens)
  - **change** dispatched when a change ocours, that's means the URI isn't the same, but still matching with this rule.
+ - **update** dispatched when any event is dispatched, will expose the type of the event dispatched in `event.detail.type`.
- - **update** dispatched everytime the events `popstate` or `hashchange` are triggered and match with the rule, doesn't matters if is the same url.
+ - **match** dispatched everytime the events `popstate` or `hashchange` are triggered and match with the rule, doesn't matters if is the same url as before.

+Importante note: *match* will not dispatch when *leave*, because it doesn't match.

 ## PushStateTree